lisawilliams/lisa/_posts/2017-08-18-future-posts.markdown

 categories: blogging old-skool
 ---

 A running list of post ideas.

 * How and Why To Become An Art Collector, Even If You Don't Have A Lot Of Money
 * How Do You Know When An Abstract Painting Is Good?
 * Gallery Visit Report
+* Art collection.
+A list of works I own, with photographs and details (Title, artist, surface, medium, year, where purchased, etc.)